top of page

 • Makes long runs more interesting

-• Increase bodies ability to store glycogen even better than normal long runs
+• Increase the body's ability to store glycogen even better than normal long runs

 • Gets you mentally ready for race day (learn to run fast when tired)